-The Research Fleet collected data has the potential to directly improve the federal stock assessment in a number of ways including reducing the uncertainty in recruitment rates, gear type specific selectivity, and gear (and location) specific discard characterizations.
+In the future, the Research Fleet collected data has the potential to directly improve the federal stock assessment in a number of additional ways including reducing the uncertainty in gear type specific selectivity, and gear (and location) specific discard and catch characterizations.
 Currently, the indices of abundance relied upon in the black sea bass stock assessment come primarily from the NEFSC winter and spring trawl survey, Northeast Area Monitoring and Assessment Program (NEAMAP) survey trawls, recreational catch per effort, and is supplemented with various state trawl survey indices of abundance (NEFSC 2017).
 The utility of the Research Fleet data in this respect is to inform the management about catch and discard structure from a variety of gear types.
 Whereas the stock assessment currently only delineates between trawl and non-trawl gear types, after building a multiple-year time-series the Research Fleet data could potentially be utilized to create a variety of CPUE indices of abundance (trawl, gillnet, lobster pot, rod & reel, fish pot, and multigear).
 Further, the Research Fleet data has the potential to be directly used to create a discard characterization for the northern stock sub-unit and reduce uncertainties in the annual total fishery removals.
-Finally, due to the nature of the Research Fleet being comprised of commercial and recreational fishing vessels, from a variety of gear types, the data collected is spatially and temporally expansive across the northern black sea bass sub unit in locations and times of year not covered by any of the federal or state survey programs utilized in the stock assessment.
-Therefore, there is the potential to reduce the uncertainties in recruitment rates within the northern sub unit as the Research Fleet is able to record presence and absences of juvenile and young of the year black sea bass in entirely unsampled locations and times of year.